Ali-rashaideh/energy_forecasting_project/README.md

 # Energy Forecasting Project

 ## Overview
-The Energy Forecasting Project is designed to analyze and predict energy consumption  using  data science techniques.
-This project leverages exploratory data analysis (EDA), feature engineering, machine learning modeling to provide energy forecasts.
+The Energy Forecasting Project is a complete data science solution created to study and predict household energy usage patterns for ProgressSoft.
+This project uses a full machine learning process that includes EDA, advanced feature engineering, with 3 forecasts models to give accurate energy consumption predictions .

+The project analyzes household power consumption data using three different modeling approaches:
+- **SARIMA**
+- **Facebook Prophet**
+- **XGBoost**

+## Dataset
+This project uses the Individual home Electric Power Consumption dataset, which contains measurements of electric power consumption in one home with a one-minute sampling rate over a time of almost 4 years.
+The file includes different electrical numbers and sub-metering values.

 | Feature                     | Description                                                                      | Units         |
 | --------------------------- | -------------------------------------------------------------------------------- | ------------- |